Findings released for Napier Port vessel blaze

 Hot-work precautions were not fully implemented by the ship's crew.

-One of the two recommendations from the report was to ship operator Pacific International Lines to take further steps to ensure that the safety precautions prescribed in its Safety and Emergency Manual are implemented effectively on board its vessels.
+One of the two recommendations from the report was that ship operator Pacific International Lines take further steps to ensure the safety precautions prescribed in its Safety and Emergency Manual are implemented effectively on board its vessels.

-Acting chief investigator of accidents Naveen Kozhuppakalam said that responding to the fire, Fire and Emergency NZ took charge of the unified command team – the ship's crew, FENZ firefighters, and the port authorities.
-The ship's master followed FENZ's orders and evacuated people from the ship.
+Acting chief investigator of accidents Naveen Kozhuppakalam said that responding to the blaze, Fenz took charge of the unified command team – the ship's crew, Fenz firefighters and the port authorities.
+The ship's master followed Fenz's orders and evacuated people from the ship.

-But "valuable time" was lost because Fire and Emergency NZ staff didn't initially give due regard to the master's command status and knowledge of the ship and its systems, Kozhuppakalam said.
+But "valuable time" was lost because Fenz staff didn't initially give due regard to the master's command status and knowledge of the ship and its systems, Kozhuppakalam said.

-"The ship's master knew that the crucial firefighting tactic was to close the cargo hold cover and release carbon dioxide into the hold," he said, adding the master tried to convey the tactics to the Fire and Emergency NZ officer in charge.
+"The ship's master knew that the crucial firefighting tactic was to close the cargo hold cover and release carbon dioxide into the hold," he said, adding that the master tried to convey the tactics to the Fenz officer in charge.

 "To close the cover, the crew needed to go back on board to hoist a crane wire and container spreader out of the hold.